 We adopted the asset and liability recognition and disclosure requirements of SFAS No. 158 effective December 31, 2006 on a prospective basis, in which we recognized through other comprehensive income all of our prior unrecognized gains and losses and prior service costs or credits, net of tax and minority interest, as of December 31, 2006.
 The effect of adopting the asset and liability recognition requirements of this standard resulted in a \$5.4 million net decrease in our accumulated other comprehensive income, consisting of a \$3.8 million loss related to our defined benefit pension plans and \$1.6 million loss related to our postretirement benefit plans.
-Starting January 1, 2007, we now recognize all changes in the funded status of these plans through comprehensive income, net of tax and minority interest.
-Any future changes will be recognized either in net income to the extent they are reflected in periodic benefit cost, or through other comprehensive income.
+Starting January 1, 2007, we now recognized either in net income to the extent they are reflected in periodic benefit cost, or through other comprehensive income.